top of page

 Safeguarding and Partnership Hub (SAPH)

 East Riding's Safeguarding and Partnership Hub is at the forefront of keeping all children in the East Riding looked after and safe.
-If you have any concerns about a child please contact them on 01482 395500 during office hours (Monday – Friday 8:30am – 5pm) the out of hours office number is 01482 393939.
-Someone will talk to you regarding your concerns and will discuss what happens next.
-If you believe a child is in immediate danger please call the police on 999.
+If you have any concerns about a child please contact them (see useful links page for more details)

 We believe that our safer recruitment practices, and our robust Policies and Procedures ensure our workforce is safe and suitable to work with children.